 While many people simply drive from point to point to see as much of the Grand Canyon as their schedule allows, there are plenty of fun things to do in Arizona at the Grand Canyon.
-Consider taking the Grand Canyon Railway, book an overnight mule ride down to Phantom Ranch or go rafting down Colorado River.
+Consider taking the Grand Canyon Railway, book an overnight mule ride down to Phantom Ranch, or go rafting down the Colorado River.

 There’s no wonder visitors from all over the world consider the Grand Canyon the best place to visit in Arizona!

 by Karee | Our Woven Journey